teamcons/Assistant/README.md

 This key shouldnt be used by any program nor appear on the keyboard but...
 If there is weird behavior it could come from here.

+### Start with puter
+Create a shortcut in the autostart folder.
+If theres already one, theres a check

+# Known bugs

+Does not quit super cleanly : There is still a zombie process running, it does nothing nor take resources but locks the file.

 # Acknowledgments

 Had a look through various sources for having a tray icon.
 Thanks to all of these !
 - https://github.com/damienvanrobaeys/Build-PS1-Systray-Tool